 I have tried and evaluated JIRA before.
 Although I don’t use it, I’d like to speak out my opinions of these two tools.

-As a long term user, I want to say that ZenTao has improves a lot in recent years.
+As a long-term user, I want to say that ZenTao has improved a lot in recent years.
 The followings are the main features of ZenTao.

 2. ZenTao keeps improving and optimizing itself.
 My guess is that there are two kinds of ZenTao users.
 One is Project Managers, the other one is testers.
 That is why Case and Test Case management in ZenTao have been enriched.